Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Februari 2026 01.51.03 UTC
+- WIB: Senin, 23 Februari 2026 02.34.02 UTC
-- WITA: Senin, 23 Februari 2026 02.51.03 UTC
+- WITA: Senin, 23 Februari 2026 03.34.02 UTC
-- WIT: Senin, 23 Februari 2026 03.51.03 UTC
+- WIT: Senin, 23 Februari 2026 04.34.02 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: inspirational
+Kategori: attitude